mqtthiqs/at-doc/docs/modules/pitch.md

 ### Cursor area

 Click to add a pitch shifter; double-click a pitch shifter to remove it.
 Each pitch shifter runs in parallel with its own buffer; they are then mixed to the output.

-- **Quantize** button: click to quantize all pitches to the closest semitone.
-- **Clear all buffers** button: click to silence all delay buffers

 The following parameters are local to each pitch shifter: